LEI NUMBER REGISTRATION APPLICATION

 1. Fill in the blanks in the LEI number registration application form.

 In most circumstances, the company data is automatically gathered from the New Zealand Companies Register.
-If you apply for an LEI number for a Pension Scheme or a Trust, please upload a document (Trust deed) to verify the legal address, Trust/Scheme name and the signing authority for the entity.
+If you apply for an LEI number for a Pension Scheme or a Trust, we ask you to provide a document (Trust deed) to verify the legal address, Trust/Scheme name and the signing authority for the entity.

 2. Submit the LEI number registration application form and pay with credit card or PayPal account.

 3. Your data will be sent for data validation and the LEI number sent to you by e-mail.

 If the submitted LEI number registration data is incorrect or the Legal Entity cannot be identified from the public databases, we will contact you to verify the information provided.